5 Ways To Drive Traffic Without Spending Money

 I remember driving through an ATM once and discovering that I had $17 to my name.
 Not a happy memory.

 I was about 45 years old with a wife and two kids to provide for at the time.

 I had to work online because I could not work anywhere else or take a job.
 I was unemployable and in very poor health.

 And that really is the key.
-Not one large flow that could stop but many smaller flows that can't be stopped and add up to one large stream of visitors.
+Not one large source of traffic but instead many smaller flows of traffic that can't be stopped.

 Happily, you don't have to be a writer to have good things to say!